vikejs/vike/README.md

 Note that `vite-plugin-ssr` doesn't know anything about `pageProps`; it's an object we create to conveniently hold all props of the root Vue component.

-That's it, and we have actually already seen most of `vite-plugin-ssr`'s interface;
+That's it, and we have actually already seen most of the interface;
-`vite-plugin-ssr` is not only flexible, but also simple, easy, and fun to use.
+not only is `vite-plugin-ssr` flexible, but is is also simple, easy, and fun to use.

 Scaffold a new `vite-plugin-ssr` app with `npm init vite-plugin-ssr` (or `yarn create vite-plugin-ssr`), or [manually install](#manual-installation) `vite-plugin-ssr` to your existing Vite app.